nolanlawson/css-talk-2022/markdown.md

 - https://chromium.googlesource.com/chromium/src/+/refs/tags/107.0.5258.1/third_party/blink/renderer/core/css/selector_filter.cc#43
 - https://phabricator.services.mozilla.com/source/mozilla-central/browse/default/servo/components/style/bloom.rs$114

---
-<pointing-arrow></pointing-arrow>
-<pointing-arrow show-previous="1"></pointing-arrow>
-<pointing-arrow show-previous="2"></pointing-arrow>

---
-<pointing-arrow></pointing-arrow>
-<pointing-arrow show-previous="1"></pointing-arrow>

---
-<pointing-arrow></pointing-arrow>

 ---

 # Browser style optimizations

+???

+Now, there are many more browser style optimizations than what I've mentioned here.
+Here are a few more.

+--
 - WebKit CSS JIT (2014)

+???
+WebKit has a JIT where they actually compile some selectors directly to assembly.
+Pretty impressive!

+--
 - Firefox Stylo (2017)

+???

+Firefox brought their Stylo  engine over from Servo, which is a very fast multithreaded style calculation engine and also has some other clever optimizations like the "Rule Tree."

+--
 - WebKit `:has` (2022)
-- etc.

 ???

-Now, there are many more browser style optimizations than what I've mentioned here.
-Here are a few more.

-WebKit has an interesting post from a few years ago about how they compile their selector matchers.
-Firefox brought their Stylo engine over from Servo, which is a very fast multithreaded style calculation engine.
 And recently both Webkit and Chromium implemented `:has()`, which can be thought of as an ancestor selector.
 (How did they make this fast?
 You guessed it... another
 Bloom filter.
 Like the other one, this one has classes, IDs, tags, and attributes, but it also adds `:hover`, and they hint that they may add other pseudo classes later.)